John Broome (writer)

 John Broome (May 4, 1913 – March 14, 1999), who additionally used the pseudonyms John Osgood and Edgar Ray Meritt, was an American comic book writer for DC Comics.
-Along with Gil Kane, he co-created the supervillain Sinestro.
+Along with Gil Kane, he co-created the supervillain Sinestro and the Green Lantern Guy Gardner.

 Biography

 Early life and career

 Broome was born Irving Broome to a Jewish family.
 As a youth, he enjoyed reading science fiction and began writing for science-fiction pulp magazines in the 1940s.
 By then he was already writing for some of the earliest American comic books to be published, beginning with a two-page "Pals and Pastimes" humor strip, illustrated by Ray Gill, in Centaur Publications' Funny Pages #7 (Dec.
 1936).
 By 1942 he was writing text fillers for Fawcett Comics, at least one under the pseudonym Ron Broom.
 When his agent, Julius Schwartz, became an editor at what would become DC Comics during the 1930–40s "Golden Age of Comic Books", Broome was recruited to write superhero stories starring the Flash, Green Lantern, Sargon the Sorcerer and others.
 His first known script for the company was the 13-page Flash story "The City of Shifting Sand" in All-Flash #22 (May 1946).
 He wrote text fillers under the pen name John Osgood.

 Through the 1940s, Broome wrote primarily Green Lantern stories and the superhero team the Justice Society of America, and contributed an occasional tale starring the Atom, the Hawkman, or Doctor Mid-Nite, in titles including Sensation Comics, Comic Cavalcade, All Star Comics, All-American Comics, and Flash Comics.
 Broome and artist Irwin Hasen created the supervillain Per Degaton as a JSA antagonist in All Star Comics #35 (July 1947).
 His final Golden Age Green Lantern story appeared in the last issue of that character's title, Green Lantern #38 (May 1949), and his final JSA story in All Star Comics #57 (March 1951), the last before its retitling as All-Star Western.